The 88: Television, film and video games

 The 88 wrote and performed "At Least It Was Here", the opening theme song for the television series Community.

 Their song "You Belong to Me" is on the soundtrack of How I Met Your Mothers episode "Belly Full of Turkey".
 The band was also featured on the episode "Best Prom Ever" of that same series.
 Their song "No One Here" was used during the Season 2 finale "Something Blue".

 Their song "How Good it Can Be" is on the soundtrack of The O.C..
 "All 'Cause of You" is on the soundtrack for You, Me and Dupree.

-"No One Here" and also "All 'Cause of You" were used in Blue Lagoon: The Awakening, the 2012 remake of The Blue Lagoon (1980 film).
+"No One Here" and also "All 'Cause of You" were used in Blue Lagoon: The Awakening, the 2012 remake of The Blue Lagoon.

 In film, the band co-scored the 2012 movie Friends with Kids.
 That same year, The 88 performed on the soundtrack to the film The Lorax.

 The song "Sons and Daughters" appeared as downloadable content for the video game Rock Band.

+The band appeared in on issue of the comic series Manhunter.